OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 responses.
 Only `build/` is published, after the aggregate schema and credential audit pass.
 The audit is defense in depth, not permission to place secrets in content.

+### Figures look unexpected

+Do not replace surprising numbers with the previously observed 1,699 or adjust them to match a screenshot with unknown dates.
+Download the public JSON using the command above and compare the following in the authenticated GA4 UI:

+1. **Freshness and version:** read the actual `generated_at`, not the deployment time.
+A retained report can be valid but stale.
+A v1 snapshot lacks the new panels until a successful new export; it has not lost that data.
+2. **Property and collection:** verify property `365530978`, its Web stream and the live Google tag.
+The checked-in legacy `UA-213158050-1` tag alone does not establish GA4 collection.
+Check for an existing GA4/Tag Manager installation before adding anything; avoid duplicate tracking.
+This is a diagnostic lead, not proof of why a particular report looks unusual.
+3. **Dates and scope:** match the exact inclusive dates and property timezone, `platform = web`, and only `opensciencelabs.org`.
+An unfiltered property UI can include other sites; never broaden the allowlist just to raise totals.
+   The rolling window, previous window and completed months differ.
+4. **Definitions:** compare Views with `screenPageViews`, Active users (not Total users) with `activeUsers`, and Sessions with `sessions`.
+Do not sum distinct users across dates, countries or devices.
+Channels use session default channel group, not first-user channel or source/medium.
+5. **Availability:** inspect GA4's data-quality indicators, consent/tag
+   coverage, filters and processing delays. `withheld` panels are explicitly restricted, not empty. `Other / unknown` includes intentional grouping and cannot be interpreted as a single country.
+Daily gaps do not prove zero activity.
+6. **Recheck after processing:** dispatch again later to re-query all windows.
+   Do not edit snapshot values or timestamps, disable consent, weaken Google restrictions or expose raw API responses to force a plausible dashboard.

+For review, share only the already-public aggregate JSON or a redacted GA4 screenshot with matching dates/filters.
+Never share access tokens or visitor details.
+Offline fixtures and successful deployment logs cannot establish why the production figures differ; reconcile the actual reports separately.

 ### Local Quarto runtime lookup failures